mrkkrp/req/README.md

 set of per-method functions like `get` and `getWith`—these are different ones, to be used with sessions!
-Now if you have a multi-threaded app, here is a surprise for you: you can't share connections between threads as connections are shared only inside `withSession` friend and “session will no longer be valid after that function returns”.
+Now if you have a multi-threaded app, here is a surprise for you: you can't share connections between threads as connections are shared only inside of the `withSession` friend and “session will no longer be valid after that function returns”.
 There are valid uses for sessions, but the point is that they are just too inconvenient for common tasks.

-It's funny that one client I worked for had to have his own little wrapper around `http-client` just because he could not possibly use `wreq` and `http-client` and friends were too low-level.
+It's funny that one client I worked for had to invent his own little wrapper around `http-client` just because he could not possibly use `wreq` and `http-client` and friends were too low-level.
 The previous paragraph is extracted from a talk with a Haskell developer who works for that client.
 I